JeroenVanB/LAMAS/docs/index.md

 ## Results

 Table 6 shows the mean scores and standard deviation after four different agents have played 100.000 games against one another.

-TODO change result (wrong starting player)

-kan dit weg? de todo? nee
+We can see that the standard deviation is relatively large.
+This is due to the fact that a winning player wins 10 points plus two times the number of tricks it has won.
+However, if it does not reach its number of tricks or it gets too many tricks it gets negative points.
+This is a fine line between winning and losing, which is why the scores can differ throughout the game, even with good tactics.

 <table style="width:100%">
 <caption>Table 6: Mean scores per player </caption>